Sotos syndrome: Signs and symptoms

-This syndrome is characterized by overgrowth and advanced bone age.
-Affected individuals have dysmorphic features, with macrodolichocephaly, downslanting palpebral fissures and a pointed chin.
+The classic features of Sotos syndrome are a characteristic facial appearance, learning disability, and height and/or weight circumference greater than 2 standard deviations over the mean.
+Characteristic facial features include a long face, broad forehead, sparse hair over the forehead and side of the head, downslanting palpebral fissures, narrow jaw, long chin, and flushing of the cheeks.
 The facial appearance is most notable in early childhood.
 Affected infants and children tend to grow quickly; they are significantly taller than their siblings and peers, and have an unusually large skull and large head.
 Adult height is usually in the normal range, although Broc Brown has the condition and was named the world's tallest teenager; as of late 2016, he was 7 ft 8 in tall and still growing.

-Individuals with Sotos syndrome often have intellectual impairment, and most also display autistic traits.
-Frequent behavioral impairments include attention deficit hyperactivity disorder (ADHD), phobias, obsessive compulsive disorder, tantrums, and impulsive behaviors (impulse control disorder).
+Individuals with Sotos syndrome often have intellectual impairment, and most also display behavioral impairments.
+During early development, these individuals may have delayed motor skills, poor coordination, and problems with feeding.
+Later on they may have trouble with nonverbal reasoning and quantitative reasoning.
+Intellectual impairment in Sotos syndrome is usually mild and does not worsen over time.
+Behavioral impairments may include attention deficit hyperactivity disorder (ADHD), phobias, obsessive compulsive disorder, autism, tantrums, and impulsive behaviors (impulse control disorder).
 Problems with speech and language are also common.
 Affected individuals may often have stuttering, difficulty with sound production, or a monotone voice.
 Additionally, weak muscle tone (hypotonia) may delay other aspects of early development, particularly motor skills such as sitting and crawling.

-Other signs include scoliosis, seizures, heart or kidney defects, hearing loss, and problems with vision.
-Some infants with this disorder experience jaundice and poor feeding.
-A small number of patients with Sotos syndrome have developed cancer, most often in childhood, but no single form of cancer has been associated with this condition.
+Other major features of Sotos syndrome include heart abnormalities, brain abnormalities, joint hypermobility, hearing loss, vision problems, vesicoureteral reflux, scoliosis, and seizures.
+Signs of Sotos syndrome can be seen in the before birth as well with increased nuchal translucency, large head size, polyhydramnios, fetal overgrowth, renal abnormalities or cranial abnormalities.
+Those pregnant with an affected fetus may experience maternal pre-eclampsia.
+Some infants with this disorder experience jaundice and poor feeding at birth.
+A small number of patients with Sotos syndrome (about 3%) have developed cancer, most often in childhood, but no single form of cancer has been associated with this condition.
+Some of the cancers reported in Sotos syndrome include wilms tumor, hepatoblastoma, neuroblastoma, sacrococcygeal teratoma, presacral ganglioma, acute lymphocytic leukemia, small cell lung cancer, and astrocytomas.
 It remains uncertain whether Sotos syndrome increases the risk of specific types of cancer.
 If persons with this disorder have any increased cancer risk, their risk is only slightly greater than that of the general population.